 His sentiments, as one of the IUCN founding members, resonate with the The Nambian Lion Trust ‘For Our Future’ quest: for the Youth, for Educators, for farmers, for community leaders, for anyone who cares about a future on our Planet Earth.

-Our programmes encourage a deep-seated awareness and understanding of the complexities of environmental issues, emphasising the value of the wilderness and the wildlife within it, especially the importance of co-existence.
+Conservation Education Programmes, encourage a deep-seated awareness and understanding of the complexities of environmental issues, emphasising the value of the wilderness and the wildlife within it, especially the importance of co-existence.
 Namibian Lion Trust strives to enable local communities to support themselves without endangering the carnivore population.

 The Namibian Lion Trust works on both sides of the Farmer-Lion conflict: on the one side, we try to protect the lion from being trapped & killed by angry farmers; on the other, we encourage farming communities to protect their cattle from the hungry lions.
 Thanks to the efforts of our Lion Guards, the efforts by the communities and our adapted farm management techniques, the situation is improving and the number of losses of both livestock and lion are dropping.
 In order to make this change sustainable, we need to add one more component to the equation, namely the CHILDREN.